agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

   -h, --help            help for create-service
 ```

 But we have to be careful with our choice of service name.
-Let's try "sample" to see what we get:
+Let's try using "sample" as the service name to see what we get:

 ```
 $ q service-management create-service bobadojo sample
 Error: rpc error: code = PermissionDenied desc = Ownership for domain name 'sample' on project 'bobadojo' cannot be verified.
 Usage:
-  q service-management create-service PROJECT_ID SERVICE [flags]
+  q service-management create-service PROJECTID SERVICE [flags]

 Flags:
       --format string   output format (default "json")